Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Proof of concept by numerical tests

+In the following, we learn $Q$ in addition to the other parameters learned above.
+To stabilize the identification process, we choose $\lambda = 0.001$, and the regularization term $\J_2(Q;I)= \frac12\|\log(Q) \|_F^2$ with derivative $Q^{-1}\log(Q)$ in the cost functional.
+On the one hand, this additional term stabilizes the identification process on the other hand, it tries to keep $Q$ close to the identify, which is away from the true value \texttt{\text{diag}(1,2,3,4,5)}.

-The algorithm terminated after the maximal number of iterations as can be seen in Figure~\ref{fig:cost_det}, where we show the evolution of the cost functional on the left-hand side and the evolution of the Frobenius-norm differences on the right.
-The evolution of the cost shows the typical structure of optimal control problems, the cost decays fast in the first optimization iterations and later only small improvements are made.
-The optimized cost value is only $0.276\%$ of the cost for the initial guess.
+The algorithm terminated after the maximal number of iterations as can be seen in Figure~\ref{fig:cost_lam}, where we show the evolution of the cost functional on the left-hand side and some additional information of the difference between the fitted and reference output in the maximum norm.
+The reduction of the cost functional is above $97\%$.

-The graphs of the norm differences indicate that the optimal matrices found in the optimization procedure differ from the matrices we used to obtain the reference data.
-This underpins the non-uniqueness of optimal controls we already discussed in the theory section.
+In Figure~\ref{fig:dataoutput_det_lam} we show the output obtained with the initial matrices before the identification in blue, the orange graph shows the output of the fitted system and the green-dashed line shows the output obtained with the reference data.
+As the error values above already indicated the fitted output matches the reference output very well.